Dictionary » Negative Words » Failing – Meaning, Definition, Synonyms and Antonyms

 Failing – Meaning, Definition, Synonyms and Antonyms

-The word ‘Failing’ (Adjective) refers to a weakness, shortcoming, or the act of not succeeding in something.
-It can describe a lack of success or a personal flaw.
+The word ‘Failing’ (adjective/noun/verb form) refers to a weakness or shortcoming, or to the ongoing act of not succeeding in a task, goal, or expectation.
 In this guide, you’ll discover the full meaning, definition, examples, etymology, synonyms, antonyms, and real-world usage of the word ‘Failing’.

 Failing Explained in Depth